sumaya257/consultancy-service-client/README.md

 ## Live Site URL
 [Visit the Website](https://consultation-service-27d2a.web.app/)

-## Selected Category: Category 2 (consultancy)
+## Selected Category: (consultancy)

 ---

 ## Features of the Website
 - **Responsive Design**: Fully responsive layout optimized for mobile, tablet, and desktop devices.
 - **User Authentication with JWT**: Secure authentication flow using JSON Web Tokens (JWT) for user login and session management.
-- **Cookies for Token Storage**: Tokens are securely stored in HTTP-only cookies to protect against  attacks .
+- **Cookies for Token Storage**: Tokens are securely stored in HTTP-only cookies to protect against attacks.
 - **Dynamic Routing**: Utilizes React Router for dynamic paths and private routes accessible only after user authentication.
 - **Interactive UI Components**: Includes a visually appealing carousel, modals, tabs, and category-based filtering to enhance user engagement.
 - **Category-Specific Features**: Provides customized experiences and content for the selected category (Category 2).